What is contact center as a service (CCaaS)?

 Businesses can avail CCaaS from external vendors on a subscription basis, passing the need to invest upfront in infrastructure, resources, hardware and software.
 Reduced expenses and quick deployment bring down the overall cost of customer service, enabling businesses to scale their operations to accommodate changing needs and requirements.

-CCaaS serves as a centralized platform, streamlining communication on various customer touchpoints, such as phone call, website, email, SMS, live chat, social media and review platforms.
+CCaaS serves as a centralized platform, streamlining communication on various customer touchpoints, such as phone calls, website, email, SMS, live chat, social media and review platforms.
 This way, businesses can deliver omnichannel customer service, delivering value throughout the customer journey.

 Top benefits of contact center as a service